SaroltaScheili/pdsnd_github/README.md

 Explore bike share data in python

 ### Description
-Explore the data related to the bike share system for three major cities in the USA - Chicao, New York City and Washington
+Explore the data related to the bike share system for three major cities in the USA:
+Chicao, New York City and Washington

 #### Prerequisites: